ZERO-94/Team20-Flutter-Project/README.md

 ```bash
   flutter run
 ```
-####remember to choose your device, our application only on Android
+**Remember to choose your device, our application only run on _Android_**

 ## Features

 - Calculate BMI score base on your informations.
 - Calculate BMR score you need everyday, help you to prepare meals everyday.
 - List of delicious dishes for breakfast, lunch, dinner, snacks with their recipes and ingredients.
--
+- Keep track of your calorie intake

 ## Authors